Skip to main content

 Brian Forde: University of Queensland, Australia

-The advances in sequencing techniques in the last few years, as well as the decrease of the associated costs as led to an increased usage of whole genome sequencing (WGS) of bacterial isolates in the clinical setting.
+The advances in sequencing techniques in the last few years, as well as the decrease of the associated costs has led to an increased usage of whole genome sequencing (WGS) of bacterial isolates in the clinical setting.
 WGS allows species-level classification, patient-specific new species identification, and detects polyclonal/co-infections, especially crucial against multidrug-resistant isolates.
-This BMC Genomic Data Collection invites Data Notes, Research Articles and Database Articles showcasing WGS of clinical bacterial isolates and relevant omics datasets.
+This BMC Genomic Data Collection welcomed Data Notes, Research Articles and Database Articles showcasing WGS of clinical bacterial isolates and relevant omics datasets.

 Clinical isolates data notes